 Definition of selective distribution systems

-As set out in Article 1(1)(h) VBER, in a selective distribution system, the supplier undertakes to sell the contract goods or services, either directly or indirectly, only to distributors selected on the basis of specified criteria and these distributors undertake not to sell such goods or services to unauthorised distributors within the territory reserved by the supplier to operate that system.
+In a selective distribution system, as defined in Article 1(1), point (g) of Regulation (EU) X, the supplier undertakes to sell the contract goods or services, either directly or indirectly, only to distributors selected on the basis of specified criteria.
+Those distributors undertake not to sell such goods or services to unauthorised distributors within the territory reserved by the supplier to operate the system.

-The criteria used by the supplier to select distributors can be qualitative and/or quantitative in nature.
-Qualitative criteria are objective criteria required by the nature of the product, such as the training of sales personnel, the service provided at the point of sale, and the product range being sold.52 Quantitative criteria limit the potential number of dealers more directly by, for instance, requiring minimum or maximum sales or fixing the number of dealers.
-These criteria can be changed throughout the duration of the selective distribution agreement.
+The criteria used by the supplier to select distributors may be qualitative or quantitative, or both.
+Quantitative criteria limit the number of distributors directly by, for instance, imposing a fixed number of distributors.
+Qualitative criteria limit the number of distributors indirectly, by imposing conditions that cannot be met by all distributors, for instance, relating to the product range to be sold, the training of sales personnel, the service to be provided at the point of sale or the advertising and presentation of the products.
+Qualitative criteria may refer to the achievement of sustainability objectives, such as climate change, protection of the environment or limiting the use of natural resources.
+For example, suppliers could require distributors to provide recharging services or recycling facilities in their outlets or to ensure that goods are delivered via sustainable means, such as cargo bike instead of by motor vehicle.

 Selective distribution systems are comparable to exclusive distribution systems in that they restrict the number of authorised distributors and the possibilities of resale.
-The difference with exclusive distribution is the restriction of the number of dealers based on specific selection criteria.
-Another difference with exclusive distribution is that the restriction on resale associated with selective distribution is not a restriction on active sales into an exclusive territory or to an exclusive customer group, but a restriction on active and passive sales to non-authorised distributors, leaving only authorised distributors and final customers as possible buyers.
+The main difference between the two types of distribution system lies in the nature of the protection granted to the distributor.
+In an exclusive distribution system, the distributor is protected against active selling from outside its exclusive territory, whereas in a selective distribution system, the distributor is protected against active and passive sales by unauthorised distributors.

-Application of Article 101 to selective distribution systems
+Application of Article 101 of the Treaty to selective distribution systems

-The possible competition risks of selective distribution systems are a reduction in intra-brand competition and, especially in the case of a cumulative effect, the foreclosure of certain type(s) of distributors, as well as the softening of competition and potentially the facilitation of collusion between buyers due to limiting their number.
+The possible competition risks of selective distribution systems include a reduction in intra-brand competition and, especially in the case of a cumulative effect, the foreclosure of certain types of distributors, as well as the softening of competition and the facilitation of collusion between suppliers or between buyers, due to the limitation of the number of buyers.

-The assessment of the possible anti-competitive effects of selective distribution should focus first on the compliance of the selective distribution system with Article 101(1).
+To assess the compatibility of a selective distribution system with Article 101 of the Treaty, it is first necessary to determine whether the system falls within the scope of Article 101(1).
 To that end, a distinction needs to be drawn between purely qualitative selective distribution and quantitative selective distribution.

-Purely qualitative selective distribution where dealers are selected only on the basis objective criteria required by the nature of the product does not put a direct limit on the number of dealers.
-Provided that the three conditions laid down by the European
+Purely qualitative selective distribution may fall outside the scope of Article 101(1) of the Treaty provided that the three conditions laid down by the Court of Justice of the